vanderlindenma/lindenutils/README.md

 # lindenutils
- R package with common utility functions for Martin Van der Linden
+ R package with utility functions commonly used by the author.